retorquere/zotero-deb/README.md

 ## Beta packages

-This repo also has the nightly beta's, installable as the `zotero-beta` and `jurism-beta` packages.
+This repo also has the nightly beta's, installable as the `zotero-beta` <!-- and `jurism-beta` --> package<!-- s -->.
 You can install these alongside the regular packages.

 ## Package signing errors in Debian/Ubuntu/...